PrestaShop/prestashop-specs/content/1.7/back-office/dashboard/dashboard.md

    - **Number of "Best Sellers" to display** - drop down with the following options: 5, 10, 20, 50.
 By default the number is set to 10.
    - **Number of "Most Viewed" to display** - drop down with the following options: 5, 10, 20, 50.
 By default the number is set to 10.
    - **Number of "Top Searches" to display** - drop down with the following options: 5, 10, 20, 50.
 By default the number is set to 10.
-   - "Save" -  When this button is pressed, the configuration is saved and the product and sales stats are displayed.
+   - **Save** -  When this button is pressed, the configuration is saved and the product and sales stats are displayed.
    - **Refresh** - refreshes the stats of the Products and Sales block.

 #### Tabs